Otis R. Anthony African Americans in Florida Oral History Project

 Abstract

 Oral history interview with James Tokley, Poet Laureate of Tampa, Florida.
 In this interview, Tokley discusses the history of Tampa's African American community and its influence on the city's development, in particular the Central Avenue business community and the Central Park Village housing project.
 In the late 1960s, Central Avenue began to decline.
-After integration, people could go to white-owned businesses and were no longer restricted to those owned by blacks, and urban renewal and the construction of Interstate 275 destroyed many of the buildings.
+After integration, people could go to white-owned businesses and were no longer restricted to those owned by Black citizens, and urban renewal and the construction of Interstate 275 destroyed many of the buildings.
 Central Park Village was built in the 1950s to provide safe, affordable housing to low income families, and Tokley argues that stereotypes about the residents combined with political and economic conditions led to its demise.
 In this interview, Tokley also discusses his firm, Tokley & Associates, which does diversity effectiveness training.

 Keywords

-Subject: topical
+Subject: geographic

 Language